 The CIPD said it was the first positive signs for employment prospects it had seen in a year.

 Across the Heads Resourcing Group including Procurement Heads, HR Heads and Executive Heads, we’ve certainly seen this trend since the start of the year, with February proving to be incredibly busy across all three brands.

-The sectors proving particularly buoyant include healthcare, finance, insurance, education and Technology and we have undoubtedly seen an increase in demand for the top talent across these fields.
+The sectors proving particularly buoyant include healthcare, finance, insurance, education and Technology and we have undoubtedly seen an increase in demand for top talent across these fields.

-Gerwyn Davies from the Chartered Institute of Personnel and Development (CIPD), said, “Our findings suggest that unemployment may be close to peak and may even undershoot official forecasts, especially given the reported fall in the supply of overseas workers.”
+Gerwyn Davies from the Chartered Institute of Personnel and Development (CIPD), said, “Our findings suggest that unemployment may be close to the peak and may even undershoot official forecasts, especially given the reported fall in the supply of overseas workers.”

 Another positive sign from the survey was the number of firms planning to make redundancies has dropped from around 30% to 20%, compared with the previous three-month period.

-The Bank of England has indicated that the UK’s fast roll out of the vaccine programme will enable the economy to bounce back strongly this year.
+The Bank of England has indicated that the UK’s fast rollout of the vaccine programme will enable the economy to bounce back strongly this year.